 A: The Paramedic Program is held at the Middlefield Campus: 4000 Middlefield Road, Palo Alto, California, 94303 (one block north of San Antonio Road) in room C-2.

 Q: How long is the program?

 A: The Paramedic Program runs 12 to 18 months in length.
-During the Fall quarter, students meet for 4-hour lectures on Tuesdays and Thursdays, and 8-hour labs on Wednesdays.
+During the Fall quarter, students meet for 8-hour lectures on Tuesdays and 8-hour labs on Wednesdays.
 Lecture/labs begin at the end of September and finish at the end of June.
 During Winter quarter, students will also attend specialty rotations.
 During Spring quarter, students will also attend ED rotations.
 During Summer quarter, students will attend their Field Internship for their final phase of the program.
 The Field Internship requires between 480 and 720 hours of patient care, which accounts for the variable length of time in finishing the program.